grantj-re3/FlindersEZproxy-StanzaStore/ExampleScenario.md

 ## Instructions for the ezp_merge_into_group_stanzas.sh program

-The format of the stanza files allows for ezp_merge_into_group_stanzas.sh instructions to be entered on EZproxy comment lines.
+The format of the individual stanza files allows for ezp_merge_into_group_stanzas.sh instructions to be entered on EZproxy comment lines.
 (A line beginning with a "#" character is an EZproxy comment.)
 The ezp_merge_into_group_stanzas.sh program understands the following instructions.
 - @groups - one per (active) individual stanza file
 - @rem - zero or more per individual stanza file
 - @triallastday - zero or one per individual stanza file